dotnet-labs/AngularFileUpload/README.md

-# Upload files from Angular to a .NET API endpoint
+# Upload/Download files with Angular and .NET Web API

+In this repository, you can find an Angular SPA, an ASP.NET Core Web API project, and its integration test project, for uploading/downloading files.

 ## Medium Articles